-This workshop is designed to address these problems by focusing on the “functional” (Black Box) testing techniques that most often involve and benefit business clients.
+This workshop is designed to address these problems by focusing on the “functional” (Black Box) testing techniques that most often involve and benefit business Clients.
 It examines the role of the Business Analyst as a testing facilitator between their business partners and I.T.
-This three-day workshop blends practical theory, proven methods, and leading-edge collaborative practices.

 Short, focused exercises give participants the opportunity to practice these important testing techniques.
-Overall, the workshop stresses business client involvement, thoughtful planning, effective test case development, and crisp execution as the cornerstones to a solid testing process.
+Overall, the workshop stresses business Client collaboration, agile planning, effective test case design, and proven methods as the cornerstones to a solid testing process.

 AT THIS WORKSHOP YOU WILL LEARN HOW TO: